fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-1/assignment-1.md

 Discuss the relative strengths and weaknesses of your sketches in terms of process: what felt generative, what felt repetitive, and how exploring different directions expanded your design space.

+#### Task 6: Collaboration process

+For groups, document how your group collaborated during this assignment.
+Write 1–2 paragraphs covering:
+  - How you communicated (e.g., in-person meetings, online chats, video calls).
+  - How you shared sketches and artifacts (e.g., scanned images, photos, GitHub uploads, shared drives).
+  - How you divided or rotated tasks (e.g., brainstorming together, each sketching different versions, reviewing and iterating).
+  - What worked well in your collaboration, and what challenges you encountered.

+Treat this as another kind of reflection: How did the group process shape the design process?

 ---

 #### Deliverables